Miss Potter: Plot

-In 1902, Beatrix Potter and her chaperone, Miss Wiggin, visit the publishing house of Harold and Fruing Warne, who decide to publish her book The Tale of Peter Rabbit.
-While Beatrix is thrilled, behind closed doors the Warnes think the book is ridiculous and only agree to publish it because they promised their younger brother, Norman, a project.
+Beatrix Potter and her chaperone, Miss Wiggin, visit the publishing house of Harold and Fruing Warne, who decide to publish her book The Tale of Peter Rabbit.
+While Beatrix is thrilled, the Warnes privately think the book is ridiculous and only agree to publish it because they promised their younger brother, Norman, a project.

 Norman and Beatrix meet, and realise they share a vision for her work.
-As production on the book begins, Norman introduces Beatrix to his mother, and his unmarried sister, Millie, who befriends Beatrix.
-Tensions rise in the Potter household, as Beatrix's social-climbing mother, Helen, is unhappy about her daughter spending time in the company of tradesmen, and she believes that the book venture will fail.
+As production of the book begins, Norman introduces Beatrix to his mother, and his unmarried sister, Millie, who befriends Beatrix.
+Tensions rise in the Potter household, as Beatrix's social-climbing mother, Helen, is unhappy about her daughter spending time in the company of tradesmen, and believes that the venture will fail.

-However, the book sales are very successful, and Norman encourages Beatrix to submit other stories for publication.
-Eventually, Beatrix's father, Rupert, voices his support of Beatrix's writing career, after hearing about the popularity of her books from his friends at the Reform Club.
+However, sales are very successful, and Norman encourages Beatrix to submit other stories for publication.
+Eventually, Beatrix's father, Rupert, voices his support of Beatrix's career, after hearing about the popularity of her books from his friends at the Reform Club.
 Encouraged, Beatrix invites Norman and Millie to her family's Christmas party.
-Beatrix shows Norman a story she is writing especially for him, "The Rabbits' Christmas Party", giving him a drawing from the story as a present.
-Finally left unchaperoned, Norman proposes to Beatrix, and she happily accepts.
+Beatrix tells a story she is writing especially for Norman, "The Rabbits' Christmas Party", giving him a painting from the story as a present.
+Finally unchaperoned, Norman proposes to Beatrix, and she happily accepts.

 Beatrix's parents disapprove of the match, but she stands firm, reminding her mother that both her grandfathers were tradesmen.
-Beatrix learns that not only can she survive on her own with her books, but that she is now a wealthy woman from her royalty earnings.
-Her parents eventually suggest that Beatrix and Norman keep their engagement secret for the summer months, and promise that they can marry if their feelings remain unchanged after three months.
+Beatrix learns that not only can she survive on her own with her books, but that she is now a wealthy woman from her royalties.
+Her parents eventually suggest that Beatrix and Norman keep their engagement secret over summer, and promise that they can marry if their feelings remain unchanged after that.
 The Potters holiday in the Lake District, and Beatrix and Norman maintain a regular correspondence.

-After a few days without a letter from Norman, Beatrix receives a message from Millie, informing her that he is ill.
-Beatrix travels back to London only to find that Norman has died.
-A grieving Beatrix shuts herself up in her room; she turns to her drawing, but discovers that her characters disappear off the page.
-Millie comes to visit and comfort her, and Beatrix decides she must leave the family home.
+After a few days without a letter from Norman, Millie writes, saying that he is ill.
+Beatrix returns to London only to find that Norman has already died.
+Grieving, she shuts herself up in her room; she turns to her drawing, but discovers that her characters disappear off the page.
+Millie visits to comfort her, and Beatrix decides she must leave the family home.

-Beatrix buys a farm in the country in the Lake District and moves there to resume her work.
+She buys a farm in the Lake District and moves there to resume her work.
 She hires a farmhand to run the farm and finds comfort in her surroundings.
 Millie visits, returning the painting of The Rabbits' Christmas Party.
-With the help of her solicitor, William Heelis, Beatrix outbids developers at auctions and buys many other farms and land in the area to preserve nature.
+With the help of her solicitor, William Heelis, Beatrix outbids developers at auctions and buys many other farms and land in the area to prevent them being built on.

-A textual epilogue reveals Beatrix, to her mother's disapproval, married William eight years after moving to the Lake District.
-The land she purchased formed part of the Lake District National Park in North West England, while her stories became the best-selling children's books of all time.
+Despite her mother's disapproval, Beatrix married William Heelis eight years after moving to the Lake District.
+Beatrix donated 4000 acre of farmland she had purchased to the British people through a land preservation trust, which now forms part of the Lake District National Park in North West England.
+Her stories became the best-selling children's books of all time.